TWA Flight 106: Hijacking

 while Cuban Prime Minister Fidel Castro granted the hijackers political asylum.

 Life in Cuba

 Ralph Goodwin drowned in 1973, and Michael Finney died of throat cancer in 2005.

 Charles Hill requested military training to fight with the revolutionaries in Africa, but his request was denied by the Cuban government.
 He was instead assigned work cutting sugarcane, doing construction, managing a clothing store, and other "menial jobs".
-One of his supervisors was Castro's brother Ramón Castro Ruz, who Hill remarked "was good to us, made sure we were always well fed.”
+One of his supervisors was Castro's brother Ramón Castro Ruz, whom Hill remarked "was good to us, made sure we were always well fed."
 Hill married twice in Cuba and has two children there.

 In 2015, Hill was interviewed by the press after two years of attempted contact while living in Cuba.

 Hill's continued self-exile in Cuba has been cited as an obstacle to warming Cuba-United States relations.